 In 2007, the Human Rights Council established a new financial mechanism called the Voluntary Fund for Financial and Technical Assistance (resolution 6/17), with a view to provide, in conjunction with multilateral funding mechanisms, a source of financial and technical assistance to help countries implement recommendations emanating from the universal periodic review, in consultation with, and with the consent of, the country concerned.

-In 2009, the terms of reference for the UPR Trust Fund were defined to provide funding for:
+terms of reference for the UPR Trust Fund were defined to provide funding for:

 (a) the dissemination of information on the UPR outcomes with a view to mobilizing support for countries concerned; the integration of the UPR outcomes into United Nations common country programming documents, including the United Nations Development Assistance Framework (UNDAF); (b) the coordination of United Nations, multilateral and bilateral action in support of the UPR outcomes, including the conduct of needs assessments as well as the formulation of programs and projects aimed at implementing UPR outcomes; (c) the exchange of information and sharing of best practices, including through the organization of regional and sub-regional meetings, seminars, consultations and other interactions; (d) the development of a national capacity and expertise for the implementation of the UPR outcomes; (e) the co-funding of programs and projects aimed at implementing the UPR outcomes; (f) the regular follow up, with national bodies and institutions concerned, of action to implement the UPR recommendations.

 In 2010, OHCHR adopted a comprehensive and holistic approach to promoting/supporting follow-up and implementation of UPR outcomes and recommendations, in line with the High Commissioner’s mandate and OHCHR’s priorities and thematic strategy on